SARMAD-ALI-cyber/SARMAD-ALI-cyber/README.md

 # 💫 About Me:
-I am a final year computer science student at NUST, Islamabad, Pakistan.
-My work is focused on Document-AI, privacy preserving AI, Federated Learning, LLMs and CV.<br>
+I am a graduate in computer science student from NUST, Islamabad, Pakistan.
+I am currently working as a AI Backend Engineer at Sketric Solutions.
+My work is focused on Document-AI, privacy preserving AI, Federated Learning, LLMs, AI Harness, Agents and Computer Vision.<br>

 ## 🌐 Socials: